The Mid-Month Review

 Keep Your Eyes on the Horizon

 You may resist doing a Mid-Month Review because you feel that it’s just another chance for you to see that you’ve come up short.
-I get that, but let’s be real here: you will always come up short.
+I get that, but let’s be real here: your reach will always exceed your grasp.
 Our ability to imagine what we might do will always outpace our ability to actually do the things we’ve dreamed up.

 So if you look at it as a way of measuring what you haven’t done, a review or check-in will always be a time for frustration and disappointment.
-But if you look at it as a way of evaluating where you are and how you’re going to move forward, you’ll see that it’s just a way getting closer to your destination.
-Any steps you have made are better than all the steps you haven’t made, because those steps are real.
+But if you look at it as a way of evaluating where you are and how you’re going to move forward, you’ll see that it’s just a way of getting closer to your destination.
+Remember: any steps you have made are better than all the steps you haven’t made.
 You are closer, and if you don’t take the time to look forward, you’ll never see that.

 A review or check-in is not a time to be dragged down by the past – it’s a time to be inspired by the future you’re building.